appsmithorg/appsmith/README.md

 ## ∞ Contributing to Appsmith

-Please read our [contribution guidelines](https://github.com/appsmithorg/appsmith/blob/master/CONTRIBUTING.md) in order to contribute to Appsmith.
+Read our [contribution guide](https://github.com/appsmithorg/appsmith/blob/master/CONTRIBUTING.md) and join our community of contributors!

 ## 📑 License